Skip to content

 4. Open .vscode/launch.json and make "kickstart" point to your Kickstart 3.1 ROM and "workbench" to your Workbench 3.1 floppy (.adf)

-5. Hit F5 to build and run a minimal sample project (you should see the MUI app of the above screen shot)
+5. Hit F5 to build and run a minimal sample project (you should see the MUI app of the above screenshot)

 How-to-use

-• In .vscode/launch.json, you can also make "workbench" point to a hard file (.hdf) containing Workbench 3.1; in this case, for WinUAE, you need to specify at the end of its path its number of sectors, number of surfaces, number of reserved blocks, and block size (e.g. "workbench": "C:/Path to hard file/A1200.hdf,32,1,2,512") as they appear in the settings window of WinUAE (see picture below).
+• In .vscode/launch.json, you can also make "workbench" point to a hard file (.hdf) containing the Workbench 3.1 or 3.2.
+In this case, for WinUAE, you need to append the number of sectors, surfaces, reserved blocks, and block size to the path (e.g. "workbench": "C:/Path to hard file/A1200.hdf,32,1,2,512") as they appear in the settings window of WinUAE (see picture below).
 For FS-UAE, just specify the path to the .hdf file (e.g. "workbench": "C:/Path to hard file/A1200.hdf").

-• At last, "bsdSocket" can be set to true (e.g. "bsdSocket":true) to enable the bsdsocket.library of UAE.
+• "bsdSocket" can be set to true (e.g. "bsdSocket":true) to enable the bsdsocket.library of UAE.

 UAE_HardFile